open-telemetry/opamp-spec/specification.md

 }
 ```

-`csr` field is the PEM-encoded Client Certificate Signing Request (CSR), signed by
+The `csr` field is the PEM-encoded Client Certificate Signing Request (CSR), signed by
 client's private key.

 The Server SHOULD validate the request and SHOULD respond with a